Python Development Kit for Forex and CFDs

 #get currency codes tm.currency_list() # gets list of all currency codes available add two codes to get code for currencypair ex EUR + USD gets EURUSD

-If you need forex data at any given point in the past you can simply provide the date and the currency pairs you need the OHLC data for and the SDK will return data for all those pairs for that date.
+If you need historical forex data the simply provide the date and the currency pairs you need the OHLC data for and the SDK will return data for all those pairs for that date.

 #get historical data tm.historical(currency='EURUSD,GBPUSD', date="2011-01-20",interval="daily", fields=["open", "high", "low","close"]) # returns historical data for the currency requested interval is daily, hourly, minute - fields is optional